venorthcarolina/violets-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-As a recent graduate of the Institute for Advanced Analytics at North Carolina State University (NCSU) with an M.S. in Analytics, I am enthusiastic about applying my statistics and data science knowledge to explore organizations that leverage big data to tackle pressing challenges.
-I also have undergraduate experience in biostatistics, health equity, and research from UNC Chapel Hill.

-If you'd like to chat more, please feel free to contact me at my email or LinkedIn below.
+If you'd like to learn more about me, or simply chat about cats, marathon training, or solo traveling, please feel free to contact me via email or LinkedIn below.
 Let’s connect!

 {%
   include button.html